oxctl/ui-lti/README.md

-This project was created as a central repository for common UI components used in our other projects
+This project was created as a central repository for common UI components that help when building LTI tools that plugin to the [Canvas LMS](https://www.instructure.com/en-gb/canvas) and build upon the [Instructure UI](https://instructure.design/) component library.

+## Using this library

+This library is published to npmjs: https://www.npmjs.com/package/@oxctl/ui-lti If you want to add this library to your React tool you can add it with:

+    npm install --save @oxctl/ui-lti

 ## Available Scripts